fractalf/docker/ghost/README.md

 * [iojs](https://iojs.org/) v1.6.4
 * [Ghost](https://ghost.org/download/) blog v0.6.0

-The official [ghost docker image](https://registry.hub.docker.com/u/library/ghost/) use Debian Linux as base image and has a size of **~215 MB**.
+The [official ghost docker image](https://registry.hub.docker.com/u/library/ghost/) runs Ghost on nodejs with Debian Linux as base image and has a size of **~215 MB**.

-This image instead use Alpine Linux as base image which results in a total size of only **~96 MB** and also runs ghost on iojs v1.6.4.
+This image use Alpine Linux as base image which results in a total size of only **~96 MB** and runs Ghost on iojs v1.6.4.

 Try it out over at [Docker hub](https://registry.hub.docker.com/u/fractalf/ghost/)